East Gwillimbury: History

+Climate

+East Gwillimbury has a humid continental climate (Köppen: Dfb).

 Government

-The municipal council consists of a mayor and four councillors elected at large, with the mayor also representing the town in York Regional Council.
+The municipal council consists of a mayor elected at large and two councillors elected per ward, with the mayor also representing the town in York Regional Council.
 The current and recent mayors are:

-Virginia Hackson was elected mayor in the 2010 election, and re-elected in 2014 and 2018.
+Virginia Hackson was elected mayor in the 2010 election, and re-elected in 2014, 2018 and 2022.

 In the 2018 election, where council was elected for a four-year term, East Gwillimbury's council was elected on the basis of three wards, with two councillors from each ward.
 The elected councillors were Loralea Carruthers, Terry Foster, Joe Persechini, Tara Roy-Diclemente, Cathy Morton and Scott Crone.

-The Federal Member of Parliament is Scot Davidson of the Conservative Party of Canada representing the riding of York—Simcoe, who was elected in a by-election on February 25, 2019.
+The Federal Member of Parliament is Scot Davidson of the Conservative Party of Canada representing the riding of New Tecumseth—Gwillimbury, who was elected in a by-election on February 25, 2019.
 He replaced Peter Van Loan, who retired as of September 30, 2018.

 The Member of Provincial Parliament is Caroline Mulroney, a member of the Progressive Conservative Party of Ontario, representing the provincial riding of York—Simcoe, who won the seat in the 2018 provincial election.